Last updated

 @frontegg/js@7.62.0

-Account-level configuration
+Account-level override

 If a user is unable to log in or requests support, you can manually send a reset password email directly from the User page.